 This bed was finished by the customer, our beds are all unfinished.Buy Now

-College & Adult Safety Rails: We also supply safety rails for lofts and bunks used in college dorms, fraternity/sorority houses, cabins and camps and we request that you do install them.
+College & Adult Safety Rails: We also supply safety rails for lofts and bunks used in college dorms, fraternity/sorority houses, cabins and camps and we require that they be installed.

-With many college students having grown up with Full (Double) or Queen Size beds at home, the narrower Twin-XL mattresses provided by college dorms can be very confined and chances are greater for rolling out.
-We highly recommend installing the safety rails on all our beds.
+With many college students having grown up with Full (Double) or Queen Size beds at home, the narrower Twin-XL mattresses provided by college dorms can be very confining and chances are greater for rolling out.

 This bed shows the Adult Safety Rail on the front (long side) of the bed.
 The safety rails may be installed on both long sides and on the headboard end and serves as a pillow stop if your head end is not up against a wall.Buy Now